iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 - section 4.2 explores whether the implementation was really equivariant
 - in 4.3 we discuss our proposed alternative feature combination method
 - 4.4 expands our understanding of the patterns *λ-equitune* learns
-- in 4.5 the methods are tested on novel data sets
+- in 4.5 the methods are tested on a novel data set
 - and finally in 4.6 an extension of the original Natural Language Generation tasks is described.

 ### 4.1 Reproducibility and minor implementation improvements